 1309 Rosewood Ave

 Craft Meats is the brainchild of owner and pitmaster Tom Micklethwait.
 The original location serves up delicious BBQ dishes out of a vintage Comet trailer while you can also purchase high-quality meats at the meat market in Smithville.
 This exquisite Austin barbecue joint has been featured on the Travel Channel, the Jimmy Kimmel Show and the Food Channel.
-Try the juicy and tender pulled lamb, smoked chicken, or the sausage.
+Snag a picnic table and try the juicy and tender pulled lamb, smoked chicken, or the sausage.
 Pair it with their delicious mac and cheese or their famous jalapeñ0 cheese grits.

 10. Eastside Tavern